TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-07-02-Coding-Period-Week-3.md

 Integer only Q | 16.244918823242188 | 28157.721509850544 | 0.007908073902130127
 Integer (float fallback) Q | 16.244888305664062 | 0.04507085706016211 | 0.00781548523902893

+*All the results are for model converted to tflite models if not specified.*

 ### Observations
 * The baseline / original model also got improvements in model size (195 -> 64.9 MB) and inference time (0.0364 -> 0.00791) when converted to `tflite` format without increase in mean square error (MSE).